Skip to Main Content

 Other Sectors

-CLO/CDO (Collateralized Loan Obligations/Collateralized Debt Obligations) accounted for just under 5% of portfolio capital during the 2nd quarter, posting a total return of 3.65% which contributed 17bp to the overall portfolio.
-Treasury bonds made up 3.6% of portfolio capital, returning -1.98%, costing the portfolio 7bp of total return.
-Hedges, including Treasury futures for duration and HY CDX to reduce portfolio spread duration, cost the portfolio 12bp of total return for the quarter.
-Cash accounted for just under 7% of portfolio assets in Q2 and contributed 5bp of return.
-Fund expenses reduced portfolio gross return by 33bp.
+Collateralized Loan Obligations/Collateralized Debt Obligations (CLO/CDO) accounted for just under 5% of portfolio capital during Q3, posting a total return of 2.40% which contributed 11bps to the overall portfolio.
+Treasury bonds made up 1.1% of portfolio capital, returning 8.39%, contributing 9bps of portfolio return.
+Hedges, including Treasury futures for duration and HY CDX to reduce portfolio spread duration, contributed 25bps of total return for the quarter.
+Cash accounted for around 9% of portfolio assets in Q2 and contributed 5bps of return.
+Fund expenses reduced portfolio gross return by 38bps.

 Portfolio Outlook